davidpowellme/linkedin/research/readme.md

 - User discovered "edit profile picture and visibility"
 - User saw page that appeared to be where she started
 - Made loop again
-- User this time that in the sidebar there was a checklist for visibility options and changed/saved that
+- User this time found that in the sidebar there was a checklist for visibility options and changed/saved that

 The process to change public visibility on a LinkedIn profile took my user 7 minutes.